 If you’re thinking to yourself, “Shouldn’t my lawyer be able to do this for me?” you’re so yesterday.
 Seriously.
 People who believe lawyers know it all are likely thinking that those running shoes they have go with everything!

 Lawyers know the law.
 Divorce lawyers know divorce law.
 But dissolving a family and financial unit requires more than just a legal eagle.
-And in today’s turbulent financial climate, most people need a financial expert who can guide you since, regardless of what you’ve had written into your separation agreement, debts, inflation and the Income Tax Act will over-ride it.
+And in today’s turbulent financial climate, most people need a financial expert who can guide you since, regardless of what you’ve had written into your separation agreement, debts, inflation and the Income Tax Act

 Those nagging financial issues inherent to every divorce case are oftentimes the ones that are the most overlooked.
 CDFA’s are trained to answer questions like: